COMMUNITY WELLNESS · MONCTON, NB

 Saati · Atlantic Buddhist Cultural & Meditation Society | Mental Wellness Awareness | June 2026 · 6 min read

-Moncton, New Brunswick is experiencing an acute and severe overdose crisis in June 2026.
-Between May 29 and June 11, 2026, paramedics responded to 248 suspected overdose calls in the Greater Moncton area (Moncton, Riverview, and Dieppe).
-Harvest House Atlantic reported 309 overdoses responded to between June 1 and June 11 alone.
-A suspected contaminant — medetomidine, a potent veterinary tranquilizer — has been detected in the local a powerful synthetic opioid supply, causing heavy sedation that does not always reverse with overdose reversal medication.
-Frontline harm reduction workers at Ensemble described single days as the worst they had seen since their supervised consumption site opened.
-Friends were walking city streets carrying overdose reversal medication (Narcan) kits due to the scale of the emergency.
+Moncton, New Brunswick is experiencing an acute and severe health emergency crisis in June 2026.
+Between May 29 and June 11, 2026, paramedics responded to 248 suspected emergency health calls in the Greater Moncton area (Moncton, Riverview, and Dieppe).
+Harvest House Atlantic reported 309 health emergencys responded to between June 1 and June 11 alone.
+A suspected contaminant — medetomidine, a potent veterinary tranquilizer — has been detected in the local a powerful synthetic synthetic drug supply, causing heavy sedation that does not always reverse with emergency medication.
+Frontline community health workers at Ensemble described single days as the worst they had seen since their community health services site opened.
+Friends were walking city streets carrying emergency medication (emergency medication) kits due to the scale of the emergency.

-Canada recorded approximately 7,560 apparent opioid toxicity deaths in 2023, according to the Public Health Agency of Canada.
-While some provinces saw modest declines in 2024, the drug supply crisis has intensified in Atlantic Canada, with veterinary tranquilizers like medetomidine emerging as a new and particularly dangerous adulterant that complicates standard overdose reversal medication-based emergency response.
-Moncton's June 2026 crisis — with over 300 overdoses in under two weeks — reflects a national pattern of acute, contamination-driven spikes layered on top of a chronic community health crisis.
+Canada recorded approximately 7,560 apparent synthetic drug toxicity deaths in 2023, according to the Public Health Agency of Canada.
+While some provinces saw modest declines in 2024, the substance landscape crisis has intensified in Atlantic Canada, with veterinary tranquilizers like medetomidine emerging as a new and particularly dangerous adulterant that complicates standard emergency medication-based emergency response.
+Moncton's June 2026 crisis — with over 300 health emergencys in under two weeks — reflects a national pattern of acute, contamination-driven spikes layered on top of a chronic community health crisis.

 01. What is happening in Moncton